Small and unassuming but mightily complex and important - our wrists get a lot of action in yoga.

-Any kind of injury in yoga can bring up feelings of frustration and impatience but maybe more so with wrists, especially if you practice yoga styles like Vinyasa and Ashtanga.
-While nobody wants an injury it can be a chance to learn more about your body as well as the finer points of the poses so that you can make modifications to practice them more safely.
+Any kind of injury in yoga can bring up feelings of frustration and impatience but maybe more so with wrists, especially if you practise yoga styles like Vinyasa and Ashtanga.
+While nobody wants an injury it can be a chance to learn more about your body as well as the finer points of the poses so that you can make modifications to practise them more safely.

 There are obviously some poses like arm balances you should be skipping for a while but you can also make modifications so you don’t have to lose your dynamic yoga practice completely when you’re injured or rehabilitating.
 For example, switching plank pose for high lunges, or come onto your forearms in plank and downward facing dog (into Dolphin pose).
 This will also work on different areas of your core so you’ll get an extra strong workout.

 As your wrists recover work gently to increase mobility.
 In plank pose try having your hands slightly further forward than your shoulders to decrease the angle in your wrists.

 Practise downward facing dog pose at the wall: stand about a leg's distance away from the wall and place your hands flat on it, remembering the alignment principles mentioned above.
 Keeping your arms straight and in line with your spine start to walk them down the wall until you come into an upside down L-shape.

 - For more inspiration about modification and using props to support your wrists practice Francesca Giusti's Yoga Flow for Sensitive Wrists

 - Or for a stronger flow try Sandra Carson's Light of the Heart practice

 With no Chaturangas or Downward Dogs this is great for shoulder or elbow injuries too.
 In this practice the hands are in reverse prayer position but you can hold your opposite elbows instead if this is more comfortable.